 Making Money with Online Publishing

-Affiliate marketing is one of the simpler options for making money as a new writer with less experience.
-In this model, companies pay you to send customers to their products.
-Google a simple question like “best laptop for college,” and you’ll find hundreds of lists on sites ranging from independent blogs to the New York Times, taking advantage of the search engine to drive affiliate revenue.
+Just Google a simple question like “best laptop for college,” and you’ll find hundreds of lists on sites ranging from independent blogs to the New York Times.
+These websites are taking advantage of the search engine to drive affiliate revenue.

 Another option is to add Google AdSense to your blog.
 This allows you to display ads that are relevant to your content and target your audience.
 Each time a visitor clicks on an ad, you earn extra money for your bank account.

 As on YouTube, TikTok creators tend to provide fairly limited evidence for their earning estimates.
 Video creators also tend to advertise business ideas that are easier to sell to a broad audience as “easy money-making strategies”.
-In reality, getting extremely rich off of a blog is harder than video creators make it sound.
+In reality, getting extremely rich off a blog is harder than video creators make it sound.

 Making Money with a Service Business